Intel Management Engine: Hardware

-Starting with ME 11, it is based on the Intel Quark x86-based 32-bit CPU and runs the MINIX 3 operating system.
+Starting with ME 11 (introduced in Skylake CPUs), it is based on the Intel Quark x86-based 32-bit CPU and runs the MINIX 3 operating system.
 The ME firmware is stored in a partition of the SPI BIOS Flash, using the Embedded Flash File System (EFFS).
 Previous versions were based on an ARC core, with the Management Engine running the ThreadX RTOS.
 Versions 1.x to 5.x of the ME used the ARCTangent-A4 (32-bit only instructions) whereas versions 6.x to 8.x used the newer ARCompact (mixed 32- and 16-bit instruction set architecture).
 Starting with ME 7.1, the ARC processor could also execute signed Java applets.

 The ME has its own MAC and IP address for the out-of-band management interface, with direct access to the Ethernet controller; one portion of the Ethernet traffic is diverted to the ME even before reaching the host's operating system, for what support exists in various Ethernet controllers, exported and made configurable via Management Component Transport Protocol (MCTP).
 The ME also communicates with the host via PCI interface.
 Under Linux, communication between the host and the ME is done via /dev/mei or /dev/mei0.

 Until the release of Nehalem processors, the ME was usually embedded into the motherboard's northbridge, following the Memory Controller Hub (MCH) layout.
-With the newer Intel architectures (Intel 5 Series onwards), ME is integrated into the Platform Controller Hub (PCH).
+With the newer Intel architectures (Intel 5 Series onwards), the ME is integrated into the Platform Controller Hub (PCH).

 Firmware

-By Intel's current terminology as of 2017, ME is one of several firmware sets for the Converged Security and Manageability Engine (CSME)(Need to be updated, as the latest document(#635338 v1.0 P.#6) described.
-ME means the HW, SPS is the firmware name on ME and ME contains NM and SiEn).
+By Intel's current terminology as of 2017, ME is one of several firmware sets for the Converged Security and Manageability Engine (CSME).
 Prior to AMT version 11, CSME was called Intel Management Engine BIOS Extension (Intel MEBx).